astral-sh/uv/docs/concepts/dependencies.md

 ```

 If the project only requires packages from standard package indexes, then `project.dependencies` is
 sufficient.
-If, the project depends on packages from Git, remote URLs, or local sources,
+If the project depends on packages from Git, remote URLs, or local sources,
-`tool.uv.sources` is needed.
+`tool.uv.sources` can be used to enrich the dependency metadata without ejecting from the
+stands-compliant `project.dependencies` table.

 ## Dependency sources

-During development, the project may rely on a package that isn't available on PyPI.
+During development, a project may rely on a package that isn't available on PyPI.
 The following
 additional sources are supported by uv:

 - Git: A Git repository.